richard-sebos/sebostechnology/_pre_posts/AuthorizedKeys.md

-Absolutely!
-Here’s a clearer, more concise rewrite of the research on **Enforcing SSH Key Expiry and Rotation Policies with AuthorizedKeysCommand**:
+# Key Expiry and Rotation Policies with AuthorizedKeysCommand**:

 ---